A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Discussion

 \section{Discussion}

 SATD can significantly hinder software maintenance activities.
 Understanding the nature of SATD and its detection is, therefore, critical for effective mitigation.
 This study aimed to investigate the landscape of SATD in test code—an area largely overlooked by previous research, despite the critical role of testing in software development and the well-documented impact of SATD on software maintainability.
-Specifically, we examined the types of SATD that appear in test code (RQ1) and found 15 types, where 7 of them were new---not found in other source code-based studies.
+Specifically, we examined the types of SATD that appear in test code (RQ1) and found \categoryCount{} types, where \newCategoryCount{} of them were new---not found in other source code-based studies.
 We then investigated the effectiveness of the existing tools (RQ2), open-source LLMs (RQ3), and proprietary LLMs (RQ4) in identifying these SATD comments.
-Our evaluation revealed that existing tools, particularly MAT, are able to detect SATD with high precision (0.95), but their recall (0.61) remains limited.
-Meanwhile, both open-source and proprietary LLMs showed inconsistent and surprisingly poor performance across different model sizes and prompt variations.
-However, despite their poor precision score, proprietary LLMs exhibited very high recall.
+Our evaluation revealed that existing tools, particularly MAT, are able to detect SATD with high precision (0.95), but their recall ($\leq 0.61$) remains limited.
+Meanwhile, open-source LLMs exhibited inconsistent and, in some cases, unexpectedly poor performance across model sizes and prompt variations, whereas proprietary LLMs showed consistent behavior, achieving very high recall albeit with reduced precision.

 These findings underscore a clear trade-off: traditional approaches excel in achieving high-precision detection, whereas proprietary LLMs provide broader coverage but necessitate human verification to mitigate false positives.
-Overall, our results suggest that SATD in the test code often differs from that in the source code: in their types, and thus, in how they are expressed.
-Detecting SATD in test code thus remains an open research problem.
+Overall, our results suggest that SATD in test code often differs from that in source code, both in its types and in how it is expressed.
+Detecting SATD in test code therefore remains an open research problem.

 Future work can explore additional open-source models, incorporate richer contextual information (e.g., surrounding code), and train or fine-tune models to improve detection accuracy.
 When such accurate detection is possible, we can investigate the evolution of test methods with SATD~\cite{grund_codeshovel_2021, chowdhury_evidence_2025} to understand their long-term maintenance impact (e.g., change- and bug-proneness of SATD test methods compared to non-SATD test methods).
+We hope that our manually curated dataset of test code SATD will encourage many future research projects focusing on automated test code SATD detection, classification, and the impact of test code SATD in long-term software maintenance.